 The OrkzBAR is located in the former kitchens of the ORKZ, which is still visible from the tiles on the floor.
 Residents and visitors are welcome at night for a drink.
 Regularly, there are band performances.
 We have had some great artists in the Bar: de Kift, the EX, Hugh Cornwell, Mike Watt and Armand, to name a view.
 Our parties, always organised by Orkz residents, range from techno to metal night and reggae party to jam-sessions.
 The Bar is not for rent.

 ORKZ Theater de Kapel is a fully equiped theatre where at the moment mostly musical performances are held.
 Since a few years the 'Concert in de Kapel' is known for its intimate and exciting concerts in very different genres: from traditional to experimental!
 We also organize jam sessions, and every last friday of the month the poetry event Poëzie Met !' is held!

 The Kapel is available for activities of a non-commercial nature, and one condition is that it's freely accesible for residents of the ORKZ.
 We facilitate for example improv theatre groups and gatherings of different organizations that are preoccupied with the gas related earthquake problems in the province of Groningen.

-Every three months there is an exhibition in the Dagcafé.
-Residents can display their drawings, photography, paintings etc. to the public.
-Exhibitions usually have a festive opening where the artist tells something about his or her work.
+Every two months ORKZ-ART organisez an exhibition in the Dagcafé.
+Talented residents from the ORKZ and other artists show their drawings, photography, paintings to the public.
+Exhibitions are festively opened with acoustic music, DJs and performances and the artist tells something about his or her work.
 If you have a nice idea or project, or if you have something to exhibit, you may contact us.
 Exhibitions will be announced on this website.
 Visitors can just drop by.
 And because it is located in the Dagcafé, you can drink a cup of coffee or tea if you like.

 Check out www.orxnet.org